xinglong-li/gsoc2022/README.md

 # GSoC 2022 Summary

-I participated [Google Summer of Code 2022](https://summerofcode.withgoogle.com/) as a contributor, and I worked with Kevin Murphy on the [PyProbML] repo, which is used for the textbook "Probabilistic Machine Learning: Advanced Topics".
+I participated in [Google Summer of Code 2022](https://summerofcode.withgoogle.com/) as a contributor in the past summer, and I worked with [Kevin P. Murphy](https://www.cs.ubc.ca/~murphyk/) on the [PyProbML] repo, which is used for the textbook "Probabilistic Machine Learning: Advanced Topics".

 My work can be roughly separated into two parts.